servo/servo/README.md

 Servo is a web browser engine written in the Rust language.
 It is currently developed on OS X and Linux.

 Note: Servo requires a bleeding-edge version of Rust.
-Sometimes this means working off of the Rust _master_ branch; sometimes this means the _incoming_ branch.
-Because Rust is still undergoing major changes the Servo build is very often broken.
-Somebody in #servo or #rust will usually know what magic is required to make Servo build on any given day.
-Good luck!
+The Rust commit most recently tested is listed below.
+Servo often doesn't build against Rust _incoming_ or _master_ branches, due to upstream language changes.
+If you want to unbreak Servo against the latest Rust build, somebody in #servo or #rust will usually know what magic is required to fix the build.

+* Last known-good rust commit: 0e584f2e741ad5c6a1aefefe6eec3e2dd9fff518

 ### Prerequisites